ntwalibas/proto/README.md

 ## Building

-To generate the main binary for the compiler:
+To generate the main binary for the interpreter:

 ```shell
 bazel build //src:main
 ```

+## Running

+In the file `fibonnaci.pro`, there is a sample program that calculates the n-th Fibonacci number.

+It exercises almost all of the parts of the language already implemented.

-And to run the compiler:
+To run the interpreter:

 ```shell
 bazel-bin/sr/main program.pro
 ```

 Where `program.pro` is the file containing your Proto code.
+Or in this case replace `program.pro` with `fibonnaci.pro`.